A Software Simulator for Noisy Quantum Circuits: Abstract

 \section{Abstract}

 We have developed a software library that simulates noisy quantum logic circuits.
-We represent quantum states by their density matrices, and incorporate possible errors in initialisation, logic gates, memory and measurement using simple models.
-Our quantum simulator is implemented as a new backend on IBM's open-source Qiskit platform.
+We represent quantum states by their density matrices in the Pauli basis, and incorporate possible errors in initialisation, logic gates, memory and measurement using simple models.
+Our quantum simulator is implemented as a new backend on IBM’s open-source Qiskit platform.
 In this document, we provide its description, and illustrate it with some simple examples.